Europe with a Baby: How to Make It (Almost) Stress-Free

 Al Gelso Bianco, a longtime CB! favorite, is one of the most baby-friendly properties in Tuscany

-Best Advice for Vacationing in Europe with a Baby
+Best Advice for Traveling in Europe with a Baby

-We traveled internationally with our baby daughter, Alaria, at 3 months, 6 months and most recently at 9 months.
-Our recent trip was overseas to Italy and Germany.
-During our monthlong European adventure, we started with the Italian Lakes Region, the Tuscan countryside and coast and the Eternal City of Rome.
-During our stay in Italy, we rented a vehicle for Tuscany and used transfers in the busy cities like Rome.
-Afterward, we flew from Italy to Germany and moved around by trains and transfers.
+Within the first year, Mandy traveled internationally with her first daughter, Alaria, at 3 months, 6 months and 9 months.
+Their European adventure included the Italian Lakes Region, the Tuscan countryside and coast, and even Rome.
+They rented a car to wander around Tuscany, but used transfers, public transportation and their feet to navigate busy cities.
+Afterward, they flew from Italy to Germany and moved around by trains and private transfers.

 Europe with a Baby